smartshark/mecoSHARK/README.rst

 Second, the results are parsed and stored in the MongoDB using the mongoengine ORM library.

 For the metrics calculation and clone detection we use OpenStaticAnalyzer_.
-Additionally, SourceMeter provides the option to build the project via Ant or Maven and calculate the metrics afterwards.
+Additionally, OpenStaticAnalyzer provides the option to build the project via Ant or Maven and calculate the metrics afterwards.
 We have implemented, but currently disabled, this feature in **mecoSHARK**, as it is not tested in-depth.

 We use a vanilla Ubuntu 16.04 operating system as basis for the steps that we describe.
 If necessary, we give hints